ResearchComputing/Documentation/docs/software/matlab.md

 parfor(i = initial_Value:final_Value, maximum_amount_of_threads)
 ```

-For example, let’s use parfor to implement an 5-iteration loop with a
+For example, let’s use `parfor` to implement an 5-iteration loop with a
-maximum of 4 processors in our script (new lines are highlighted here
+maximum of 4 processors in our script:
-in blue):

 ```matlab
 parfor(i = 1:5, 4)